michael-danello/iMessageWrappedRelease/README.md

 <img src="screenshots/security.png" width="400">

-Once you've done this, you can open the iMessageWrapped.exe file.
+Once you've done this, you can open the iMessageWrapped.app file.
 If you get an `unidentified developer` error, try opening the app within finder by right clicking, and selecting `Open.` At this point, you may be prompted for access to your contacts, which you will also need to allow.

 A terminal will open, and after about 30 seconds, a browser window will open and begin to display your statistics for the year.